Cyprus has had largely low rates of Coronavirus

-This special Coronavirus in Cyprus page tells you how Covid-19 has been minimised on the island over the last 12 months.
+This special Coronavirus in Cyprus page tells you how Covid-19 has seen rises and falls over the last 18 months.

-And why you may then want to put Cyprus at the top of your list as an almost Coronavirus-free destination for your next holiday.
+And why, despite the recent surge in cases due to the Delta variant, you can still safely put Cyprus at the top of your list as an almost Coronavirus-free destination for a late summer 2021 holiday.

 UPDATE November 14th 2020.
 Despite a strict spring lockdown, it was inevitable that cases would rise once airports re-opened.
 Cyprus has been seeing new cases in triple digits for the last few weeks and a second tiered lockdown (Paphos and Limassol districts) is in place again until November 30th with all restaurants etc closed.